Marijuana Addiction Treatment Center

 - 24/7 medical care and support

-- Full immersion in a healing, substance-free environment among sober peers
+- A healing, substance-free environment among sober peers

 - A variety of activities and outings